crypticminds/ColdStorage/README.md

- Create your cache layer by extending the Cache class.
+ Create your cache layer by extending the **Cache class**.
 You will have to implement the update method.
  The update method should take care of fetching the data when the data is stale or is not present in the cache.